aws-samples/qnabot-on-aws-plugin-samples/README.md

 - Copy the value for `LLMLambdaArn`
 - Deploy or update a QnABot CloudFormation stack, selecting **LLMApi** parameter as `LAMBDA`, and for **LLMLambdaArn** parameter enter the Lambda Arn copied above.

-For more information, see [QnABot LLM README - Lambda Function](https://github.com/aws-solutions/qnabot-on-aws/blob/feature/llm-summarize-bedrock-falcon40B-kendrarag-kendraindexandcrawler/docs/LLM_Retrieval_and_generative_question_answering/README.md#3-lambda-function)  **TODO: Update link**
+For more information, see [QnABot LLM README - Lambda Function](https://github.com/aws-solutions/qnabot-on-aws/blob/main/docs/LLM_Retrieval_and_generative_question_answering/README.md#2-lambda-function)

 ### (Optional) Configure QnABot to use your new Embeddings function *(currently only available for Bedrock)*